nugoncal/oci-arch-fn-app/README.md

 Next, To create a new cloud event rule, click on `Application Integration` -> `Events Service` in the sidebar menu.

-Click on 'Create Rule' and populate the form as shown below.
+Click on `Create Rule` and populate the form as shown below.

 ![](./images/3.png)